Gigaspaces/xap-docs/site/content/xap110/document-api.markdown

 {{% tip %}}
 The Type controls **metadata** - so only the metadata is part of the type.
 A document can introduce new properties at will.
+The Type controls **metadata** - so only the metadata is part of the type.
+A document can introduce new properties at will.
 {{% /tip %}}

 Note that the Document type does not describe the properties themselves (except for the names of the ID and Routing properties).
 These are completely dynamic and each instance can have a different set of properties (although in most cases Document instances of the same type are likely to have identical or similar set of properties).

-# Schema Evolution with Space Documents
+# Schema Evolution

 Since a `SpaceDocument` is completely dynamic by nature, it is very easy to change or evolve your data model without ever taking down the Space.
 Simply change your application code to add additional properties or remove existing ones, and you're good to go.
 Even better, old and new versions can co-exist since the space does not enforce any restriction with regards to the property set of documents that belong to a certain type.
 This is a much more lightweight model in comparison to the classic POJO model, where a recompilation and in many cases a full space restart is required to change the data schema.